Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

-The original route of the trail follows the beautiful Wye Valley, characterised by wooded slopes high above the gently flowing river finishing at our hotel near the unusual hilltop village of St Briavels.
+The original route of the trail follows the beautiful Wye Valley, characterised by wooded slopes high above the gently flowing river finishing at the unusual hilltop village of St Briavels.
 About 9½ miles, 450 meters ascent & 430 meters descent.

 St Briavels to Chepstow via Tintern Abbey.